35 Israeli hostages have returned home — but 13 families are still waiting

 Only the first phase

-This agreement is only the first phase of a 20-point plan released by U.S. President Donald Trump two weeks ago.
+This agreement is only the first phase of a 20-point plan released by U.S. President Donald Trump in late September.
 At the end of this phase, Israel will still hold over half of the Gaza Strip, and Hamas will remain armed and present in Gaza.

 TEL AVIV, ISRAEL - OCTOBER 13: People watch a large screen broadcasting a live feed of Gaza, as they wait for the start of the hostage release at Hostages Square on October 13, 2025 in Tel Aviv, Israel.
 The ceasefire deal between Israel and Hamas has brought an end to the two years of war that followed the attacks of Oct.
 7, 2023.
 A condition of the deal was the immediate return of 48 hostages held in Gaza, around 20 of whom were believed to be alive.
 (Photo by Alexi J. Rosenfeld/Getty Images)